iamkevingreen/Orion-Starter/README.md

 This Meteor starter site using the [Orion CMS](https://github.com/orionjs/core) to buld a simple portfolio site in using Meteor.

+## File Uploads

+All uploads are handled by S3 by default, if you want to do it another way you may need to update various aspects of the app.
+Default settings need to be updated in `server/s3config.js` in order for uploads to function properly.

 ## Forms

 Using [Aldeeds](https://github.com/aldeed/meteor-autoform) package for creating forms on the fly, please check the extensive documentation there as well as some the examples in the various post types.
 The package automatically installs the other 2 package dependences which is the simple schema builder and collection2 package which allows you to create schemas in a controller and attach them to a collection so you can validate on postInsert.